radicaled42/polyverse-challenge/README.md

 ------------------------------
 ```

-## Version Informaiton
+## Version Information

 **V1**
-- Simple one file with all the class, all the methods and the support functions.
+- Simple one file with all the class methods and support functions.

 **V2**
-- Separated the main function from the Polyverse Class
+- Separated the main function from the Polyverse class.

 **V3**
-- Added Flask to be able to serve the requests
+- Added Flask to handle API requests.

 **V4**
-- Dockerize the solution to be able to use it from anywhere.
+- Dockerized the solution for use in any environment.
+-
 ## Methods

 **Private Methods**